gardinermichael/Facebook-Dashboard/README.md

 <h3>Libraries:</h3>

 *  [Import JSON](https://github.com/bradjasper/ImportJSON)
-   * Adds an =ImportJSON() function to the Google spreadsheet (Facebook Graph API outputs data as a JSON, as does almost every API).
+   * Adds an =ImportJSON() function to the Google spreadsheet.
+Facebook Graph API outputs data as a JSON, as does almost every API.
 Installed by manually adding ImportJSON.gs through the spreedsheet's Script Editor.

 <h3>Workflow:</h3>